Nicolas-Schmidt/BayesMFSurv/paper.md

 # BayesMFSurv R Package

 The R package `BayesMFSurv` contains four functions to fit the parametric (Weibull and Exponential) (i) standard survival model and (ii) MF survival model via Bayesian MCMC using a slice-sampling algorithm described in @bagozzi2019bayesian.
 Bayesian MCMC estimation is conducted by using the Multivariate Normal prior for these models' split and survival stage parameters, and the Gamma prior for the shape parameter.
-The four functions in `BayesMFSurv` are:
+The functions in `BayesMFSurv` are:

 * `mfsurv`: Fits a parametric MF model via Bayesian MCMC with slice-sampling to estimate the misclassification failure probability in the split (first) stage and hazard in the second (survival) stage.
 Slice-sampling, which is conducted by using the univariate slice sampler [@neal2003slice], is employed to draw the posterior sample of the model's split and survival stage parameters.
 * `mcmcsurv`: Fits a standard parametric survival model via Bayesian MCMC with slice-sampling employed to draw the posterior sample of the model's survival stage parameters.